lucasb-eyer/BiternionNet/README.md

 Besides the above, this notebook also plots the label distributions, which is mildly interesting.

+## `Inspection - Regression.ipynb`

+This notebook takes a look at Tosato's orientation regression dasets (IDIAP, CAVIAR) and Benfold's dataset (TownCentre).
+Its purpose is to look at statistics of the dataset in order to determine whether they're well suited or not.
+Protip: they're not.

 ## `prepare_data.py`

 Simply run this script without any arguments.